SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-2-corrected-placement-of-marker-when-one-or-both-the-coordinates-is-set-to-zero.md

 ticket: CTM-995
 version: 1019.1.2
 ---
-Marker is now shown at the center of the map when both or any one of the value of Latitude and Longitude is "0" for Location property.
+The marker is now shown at the center of the map when both or any one of the value of latitude and longitude is "0" for the Location property.